Topius/anrdoid-auto/remote-pool-control/README.md

 What is this for?

-Miner every minute Checks for file content on Github in my case command.txt
+Miner every minute program Checks for file content on Github in my case command.txt

 Auto - if in command.txt it reads Auto then All miners withing 5 minutes(github update delay) will follow command and start mining on pool
 Solo - if in command.txt it reads Solo then All miners withing 5 minutes(github update delay) will follow command and start mining on your node